softdevteam/snare/README.md

 where:

  * `ip-address` is either an IPv4 or IPv6 address and `port` a port on which an HTTP server will listen.
-  * `path` is the directory where the per-repo programs are stored.
+ * `cmd` is the command that will be executed when a webhook is received.
+In this case, `/path/to/prps` is a path to a directory where per-repo programs are stored.
 For a repository `repo` owned by `user` the command:

      ```
-      <reposdir>/<user>/<repo> <event> <path to GitHub JSON>
+     /path/to/prps/<user>/<repo> <event> <path-to-github-json>
      ```

    will be run.
 The file `<repo>` must be executable.
-Note that per-repo programs are run with their current working directory set to a temporary directory to which they can freely write and which will be automatically removed when they have completed.
+Note that commands are run with their current working directory set to a temporary directory to which they can freely write and which will be automatically removed when they have completed.
  * `email-address` is an email address to which any errors running per-repo programs will be sent (warning: full stderr/stdout will be sent, so consider carefully whether these have sensitive information or not).
 This uses